How do my ducks get in the water?

 Tag numbers are automatically and randomly assigned by computer.
 We want to make sure that no duck is taking steroids and the race is not fixed, so to ensure the integrity of the race, tag numbers are never given out.
 Rest assured, however, that all of the ducks you have adopted will be in the water.

 If all our ducks have not been adopted by race day, it means that a lucky adopter can still adopt up to an hour prior to the Derby.
 Their names will be placed at random into the mix, next to a number that does not already have a name by it.
-Anyone can adopt until an hour before the race begins, as long as the Derby is not sold out.
+Anyone can adopt until an hour before the race begins.

 What time is the Nashua Duck Derby?